sherlock-project/sherlock/README.md

 ```

 ## Contributing
-We would love to have you help us on the development of Sherlock.
+We would love to have you help us with the development of Sherlock.
 Each and every contribution is greatly valued!

 Here are some things we would appreciate your help on:
 - Addition of new site support ¹